mehrandvd/skunit/demos/Demo.TddShop/Demo.TddShop.Test/BrainTests/ShopBrain/Scenarios/AskMenu_Sad_Happy.md

 ## [USER]
-What a bad day.
-I feel so blue.
-What do you have to eat?
+What a boring day, I feel so blue.
+What do you have on your menu?

 ## [AGENT]
 Ice cream